top of page

 Birth Family Search Resources

+There are many reasons to engage in birth family search.
 Many adoptees have lifelong questions about their origins, whether it involves gaining access to your records or searching for birth family.
+Recently, the media has proven what KADs have long known: our paperwork has been fabricated and served to sever our ties to our histories.
+While there are best practices to obtaining various records, documents can only offer one part of the story.
+Unfortunately, most adoptees will not know the complete picture and the extent of the fraud unless they reunite with their birth families.
 Below are guides to help you get started and troubleshoot any issues, but our best resources are each other and adoptee-led organizations.

 Apply for Adoption Information Disclosure from the NCRC

-Since 2025, adoptees wishing to receive their adoption files from Korea must go through the National Center for the Rights of the Child (NCRC) and apply for "Adoption Information Disclosure."
+Adoptees wishing to receive their Korean adoption files must go through the National Center for the Rights of the Child (NCRC) and apply for "Adoption Information Disclosure."
+Please review our guide on how to easily do so.

 Submit your DNA to Korea's Missing Persons Database

-See our DNA Submission guide on how to submit your DNA to a Korean police station or a Korean embassy in the USA.
+See our DNA Submission Guide on steps to submit your DNA to a Korean police station or a Korean embassy in the United States.

 Take All Commercial DNA Tests